Île Tatihou dans le Cotentin, site naturel et historique accessible depuis Saint-Vaast-la-Hougue

 Tatihou: An ornithological paradise in the heart of La Manche

-Tatihou island, a granite jewel set in the waters of the English Channel, lies off the coast of Saint-Vaast-la-Hougue.
-Accessible on foot or by amphibious boat, this place of remembrance and discovery offers a varied range of activities for lovers of history and nature.
+Tatihou Island, a granite gem set in the waters of the English Channel, lies off the coast of Saint-Vaast-la-Hougue.
+Accessible on foot or by amphibious boat, this place of remembrance and discovery offers a wealth of experiences for lovers of history and nature.
+This paradise for nature watchers echoes the Beauguillot Reserve and the Cotentin marshes, offering two exceptional wildlife sites close to the cottage.

 An island with many faces